RoopamTaneja/LBP_Personal_Repo/notes/2_q-learning.md

 Most real world problems are model-free control

-Part of model-free control : Optimise the value function and best optimal policy of an unknown MDP or an MDP that is too complex to use.
+Part of model-free control : Optimise the value function and find best optimal policy of an unknown MDP or an MDP that is too complex to use.

 **Target policy** : Policy agent is trying to learn